tlaitinen/yesod-dsl/README.md

 the generated subsite.
 Field check function is executed before modifying entities in the database.
 If the check function returns False, the transaction is aborted and an error message is sent to the callee.

+Fields can be marked as internal by adding the keyword "internal" in the end of a field definition.
+Internal fields cannot be returned in SQL SELECT queries defined in route handlers.

 Unique-statement names are prefixed with "Unique" in the resulting Persistent models-definition and !force-flag is added to allow using Maybe fields in